benjamin1313/Python-Scripted-Minecraft-Arena/README.md

 # Python Scripted Minecraft Arena

-i have made a python script for Minecraft to control an arena. i have some of the basics done and still need a lot of the more complex stuff i would like to add back.
+i have made a python script for Minecraft to control an arena. i have some of the basics done and still need a lot of the more complex stuff i would like to add.

 the script talks to the server using the raspberryJuice plugin. which can be found here: http://dev.bukkit.org/bukkit-plugins/raspberryjuice/